typelevel/scala/README.md

 There are just two requirements for using Typelevel Scala in your existing projects,

 + You must be using (or be able to switch to) a corresponding version of Lightbend Scala.
-Currently this is 2.11.8 with 2.12.0-RC1 expected as soon as it is release by Lightbend.
+Currently this is 2.11.8 with 2.12.0-RC1 expected as soon as it is released by Lightbend.
 + You must be using (or be able to switch to) SBT 0.13.13-M1.
 Earlier versions of SBT don't have full support for using an alternative `scalaOrganization`.